-CLO1: Understand various basic concepts and techniques of Machine

-Learning.

-CLO2: Skill to evaluate different classification algorithms and the results.

-CLO3: Develop skills of using recent machine learning Algorithms for solving practical problems useful during employment and report on the expected accuracy that can be achieved by applying the models.
+- CLO1: Understand various basic concepts and techniques of Machine Learning. - CLO2: Skill to evaluate different classification algorithms and the results. - CLO3: Develop skills of using recent machine learning Algorithms for solving practical problems useful during employment - CLO4: Apply the algorithms to a real problem, optimize the models learned and report on the expected accuracy that can be achieved by applying the models. - CLO5: Applications of the machine learning based model in real-time problem solving.